aitgon/wopmars/docs/content/quick-start.rst

     V9968T5YOX|1788.63
     W8LPW24SXR|1772.77

-Now that you have run a working example you can go to the Wopfile, wrapper or model sections to develop your own Wopmars workflow.
+Now that you have run a working example you can go to the :doc:`Wopfile </content/wopfile>`, :doc:`Wrapper </content/wrapper>`, or :doc:`Model </content/model>` sections to develop your own Wopmars workflow.
+In the next section, you have a bioinformatics example.